206: Ring of Terror

 Looks like Tony Dow, doesn’t he?

-Tony Dow is an actor best known for playing older brother Wally Cleaver on the classic sitcom Leave It to Beaver (1957-1963), as well as its 1983 TV movie Still the Beaver and the syndicated revival series The New Leave It to Beaver (1984-1989).
-Over the past few decades, he’s directed episodes for TV series such as Harry and the Hendersons, Coach, and Star Trek: Deep Space Nine.
+Tony Dow (1943-2022) was an actor best known for playing older brother Wally Cleaver on the classic sitcom Leave It to Beaver (1957-1963), as well as its 1983 TV movie Still the Beaver and the syndicated revival series The New Leave It to Beaver (1984-1989).
+He later directed episodes for TV series such as Harry and the Hendersons, Coach, and Star Trek: Deep Space Nine, provided visual effects for several TV series, and created abstract bronze sculptures.

 Goodnight, Sergeant Carter.